 Phone: +33 4 93 85 93 71

 Obviously, Socca is not the best-looking food in Provence.
 However, it might be your favorite street food if you visit Nice.
 Socca is a pancake-like dish, which uses chickpea as the main ingredient.
 The batter is thicker than regular pancakes and it should be baked over a fire.
 This cooking technique gives a nice and brownish crust to the dish itself.
-It is the ultimate snack food in Nice as most probably you won’t find anywhere else in France.
+It is the ultimate snack food in Nice as you most probably won’t find anything similar in France.
 Eat Socca from Chez Teresa, an old-time favorite of both locals and travelers in the city.

 Address: 28 rue Droite – 06300 Nice